I John: Introduction and Chapter 1

 Concerning my commentary, I begin with a translation I made from the Greek text, then provide commentary.
 I used Robert Hanna's Grammatical Aid, Wesley Pershbacher's Analytical Lexicon, and Brook Westcott's commentary on The Epistles of St. John throughout my whole commentary because of their classic reputation and helpfulness with the Greek text.
 To supplement these, I cycled through 6 other commentaries, finally settling on those of Gordon Clark and John Cotton, the former because he was thought-provoking and fun to read, the latter not only because of its antiquity, but also because it contained the best applications of the text to real-life situations.
 I reference the notes of these commentators by their last name and page number in my commentary.

-Also, as part of my study, I did a syntactical-logical flow diagram of the whole book and I compared the accuracy of 7 English translations to the Greek text.
-While I have not included these studies here, I have tried to incorporate some of the information from these studies into my commentary.
+Also, as part of my study, I did a syntactical-logical flow diagram of the whole book and I compared the accuracy of seven English translations to the Greek text.
+While I have not included these components of my study here, I have tried to incorporate some of the information from them into my commentary.
 To further comment on my comparison of English translations, I generally found the accuracy to the Greek text to go in this order, from most accurate to least accurate: New American Standard, New King James, King James Version, Greene's Interlinear Translation, New International Version, New Century Version (which was essentially a paraphrase of the NIV), and Living Bible.
-Please understand that this is my subjective evaluation, based upon my belief in the accuracy of the earliest texts and the school of Greek training I have been under.
+Please understand that this is my subjective evaluation, based upon a belief in the accuracy of the earliest manuscripts and upon the translation philosophy of Sangre de Cristo Seminary professors.
 I did not, however, find any of these English translations to be significantly unfaithful to the meaning of the original Greek text.
 Thus, to get the best sense of what the Greek text technically says, I recommend that you read the NASV or the KJV (or that you take Greek!), but I believe that the technical liberties taken in the more recent translations, such as the NIV and even the Living Bible, may serve to communicate the accurate meaning of the Greek text in a clear way in our English language.

 I John Chapter One